akka/alpakka/docs/src/main/paradox/spring-web.md

 ## Shameless plug: Akka HTTP

-While the integration presented here works, it's not quite the optimal way of using Akka n conjunction with serving HTTP apps.
+While the integration presented here works, it's not quite the optimal way of using Akka in conjunction with serving HTTP apps.
 If you're new to reactive systems and picking technologies, you may want to have a look at [Akka HTTP](https://doc.akka.io/docs/akka-http/current/scala/http/).

-If you decided, or are forced to, use Spring MVC this integration should help you achieve the basic streaming scenarios though.
+If, for some reason, you decided use Spring MVC this integration should help you achieve the basic streaming scenarios though.